Bejdenn/ptt/README.md

     --end               Maximum end time of the time table.
 Ignored if not defined.
     --session-length    Set the length of a single pomodoro session.
 Default is 90 minutes.
     --duration          Set the working duration that should be covered by pomodoro sessions.
     --pause             Set the duration for the pauses between pomodoro sessions.
+    --exclude           Exclude one or more time ranges.
 ```

 For example, you want to work 6 hours with 90 minutes sessions and 15 minutes breaks.
 You can use the following command: